Cyaside/burhanpedia-web/tracking.md

 Keep this file short and high-signal.
 Update the log as you make changes.

+### Important : Run The Backend First since i configurate the frontend in 3001 (ts pmo)

 ### What’s Done (Current Snapshot)

 - **Backend (NestJS + Prisma + PostgreSQL)**